anonuserhere/assessment/README.md

 Displaying customer information

 FR 1.1: Feature One Expectation/Restraint
-Upon selecting the "list all customers" option, users will able to view a list of saved customers.
+Upon selecting the "list all customers" option, users are able to view a list of saved customers.
 Passable for a short list, but once the list grows, useability will suffer, so that is something for future consideration.